PDF2QA Pipeline

 4. Pipeline Example

-environment, demonstrating how to use multiple operators for knowledge base cleaning.
-This example shows how to initialize a knowledge base cleaning pipeline and sequentially execute each extraction and cleaning step.
+The following provides an example pipeline configured for the Dataflow[vllm] environment, demonstrating how to use multiple operators for PDF2QA.
+This example shows how to initialize a PDF2QA pipeline and sequentially execute each extraction and cleaning step.

-from dataflow.operators.generate import (
+from dataflow.operators.knowledge_cleaning import (

 )